 RICO Suits Against Banking Partners of MERS

-note from the mortgage-which the MERS scheme does-breaks the chain of title and voids the transfer.
+separating the promissory note from the mortgage-which the MERS scheme does-breaks the chain of title and voids the

 Readying the Lifeboats: The Public Bank Solution

-power and profit as it so clearly is today, bringing our nation to crisis again and again while enriching
+run for private power and profit as it so clearly is today, bringing our nation to crisis again and again while enriching the few.

 eleven books, she shows how a private cartel has usurped the power to create money from the people themselves, and how we the people

 Embrace Foundation is a non-profit,